sophiebits/blog/_posts/2020-01-01-fast-maintainable-db-patterns.md

 ## Batching

 One major improvement would be to make these requests in batch, where we ask our database to fetch multiple things at once.
-Imagining we have functions such as `fetchManyAuthors(posts)` which takes a list of posts and returns a list of authors corresponding 1:1 with the list of posts, we could rewrite our code as follows:
+Imagining we have functions such as `fetchManyAuthors(posts)` which takes a list of posts and returns a list of authors corresponding 1:1 with the list of posts, we could rewrite our code to process the whole list of posts at once:

 {% highlight javascript %}
 async function buildPostsSummary() {